 I purchased a bottle of this on a trip to Chicago a while back and really enjoyed it.
 Perhaps it was because I was sequestered working 12 days, but it really hit the spot as a nightcap.
 Not a very big rye, but it had a great balancing sweetness, floral character, and clean finish.
 I happen to like what might be described as thin dry ryes, like Old Overholt, so take that into consideration with my grade.

-Nice and smooth to drink, but it's too light.
+t: smooth and simple, very easy to drink with a nice rye forward profile and vanilla oak from the cask.
+Not much depth, it's just too light.
 I wish they wouldn't have had it above 40% ABV so there would be more intensity and flavor.
-It still comes off as young (new make) and left me desiring more depth and flavor to this.
+It still comes off as young (new makey).
+This would be fine for manhattans with less Vermouth portion.